iPad vs iPad Pro: Which is Right for You? [September 2020]

 Prior to launching the first iPad Pro, Apple’s tablet lineup never quite focused on specs.
 Sure, Apple made it clear that each new generation of device was more powerful than the previous model, both in terms of CPU performance and in graphics capabilities for games.
 With the Pro line, however, Apple finally started to treat the iPad like a computer, and for obvious reasons: the newest iPad Pro is more or less as powerful as some laptops on the market today.

-iPad Pro (10.5″)
+iPad Pro (11″)

-A “Pro” device needs more storage than a typical iPad, and for that very reason, the iPad Pro starts with 64GB of storage at the bottom tier.
-Both 256 and 512GB models are available as well, though obviously, both of those carry fairly-hefty price increases along the way.
-For anyone looking for the best content consumption device, 64GB should be more than enough storage to keep track of your files.
-Those looking to edit videos or create songs in Garageband should look into upgrading to the 256GB version, especially if you’re looking to use the device like a laptop.
+We’re happy to see that Apple finally took advantage of increasingly cheaper prices in storage to bump the starting storage up to 128GB.
+Three additional model models are available as well, offering 256GB, 512GB, and a whopping 1 terabyte of storage, though obviously, all three carry fairly-hefty price increases along the way.
+For anyone looking for the best content consumption device, 128GB should be more than enough storage to keep track of your files.
+Those looking to edit videos or create songs in Garageband should at least look into upgrading to 256GB, especially if you’re looking to use the device like a laptop.

 Winner: iPad Pro

 Since the launch of the original iPad, Apple has used the same 10 hour benchmark for nearly every device, a number the company typically achieves by testing a combination of surfing the web, watching videos, and listening to music while connected to WiFi.
 Year after year, despite different models having different-sized batteries, Apple seems to come close to meeting this number, occasionally surpassing it and occasionally falling short.

 One of the strongest reasons to choose iOS as a platform for your device is the lively accessory market supported by dozens of OEMs and manufacturers.
 Whether you’re looking for cases and screen protectors, adapters and dongles, or any other accessory made inside Apple’s MFi program, there’s an entire library of add-ons for your iPad, no matter which you decide to buy.
 But, as with most of the categories on this list, the iPad Pro lives up to its name with some additional abilities not included with the standard $329 iPad.

-iPad Pro (10.5″)
+iPad Pro (11″)

-iPad Pro (10.5″)
+iPad Pro (11″)

-Winner: iPad (2017)
+Winner: iPad (2020)

 Which Should You Buy?

-Anyone who is serious about looking for a tablet that can replace your laptop should look long and hard at the iPad Pro 10.5″.
+Anyone who is serious about looking for a tablet that can replace your laptop should look long and hard at the iPad Pro.
 It’s an excellent device and, so long as you know what you’re getting into, you won’t regret your decision.
-It’s better for media consumption and especially creation, and it’s easily our pick for the best tablet on the market today.
+It’s better for both media consumption and creation, and it’s easily our pick for the best tablet on the market today.

 But that doesn’t mean you should buy it.
 In fact, above all else, you should consider exactly what you’re going to use an iPad for?
 Are you buying it to watch Netflix or YouTube and browse the web in the morning?
 Sure, an improved display and better speakers will enhance the experience, but the display on the standard iPad is by no means bad, and a set of Bluetooth speakers for less than $50 from Amazon can replace the need for stereo sound in your tablet.